 We call this problem the $local$ $shadowing$ $problem$.

-Occasionally, it is possible that the links with nodes C and D does not exist entirely due to shadowing.
+Occasionally, it is possible that the links with nodes C and D do not exist entirely because of shadowing.

-In those cases, the problem is that there is no longer a node close to the destination other than node B.
+In these cases, the problem is that there is no longer a node close to the destination other than node B.

-This has long been a problem in location based routing protocols, and is called the local optimum problem.
+This has long been a problem in location-based routing protocols and is called the local optimum problem.

 From the above, we can see that the LSGO forwarding strategy is likely to fall into the local optimum problem and the local shadowing problem.
 This problem may be solved by selecting a street intersection node, such as node A, as a relay node, as shown in Figure \ref{fig:LSGO-route} (b).